openvinotoolkit/openvino.genai/llm_bench/python/README.md

 huggingface-cli login
 ```

-### 2. Convert a model to OpenVINO IR Format
+### 2. Convert Model to OpenVINO IR Format

 The `optimum-cli` tool simplifies converting Hugging Face models to OpenVINO IR format.
 - Detailed documentation can be found in the [Optimum-Intel documentation](https://huggingface.co/docs/optimum/main/en/intel/openvino/export).
-- To learn more about weight compression techniques and their impact on model size and performance, see the [NNCF Weight Compression Guide](https://docs.openvino.ai/2024/openvino-workflow/model-optimization-guide/weight-compression.html).
+- To learn more about weight compression, see the [NNCF Weight Compression Guide](https://docs.openvino.ai/2024/openvino-workflow/model-optimization-guide/weight-compression.html).
 - For additional guidance on running inference with OpenVINO for LLMs, see the [OpenVINO LLM Inference Guide](https://docs.openvino.ai/2024/learn-openvino/llm_inference_guide.html).

 **Usage:**